-The following instructions describe how to edit this file when the Caplin Platform Deployment Framework is deployed to a single server machine.
-In a multi server deployment, it is usually sufficient to edit and save the file on one server machine and then copy it to the Deployment Framework on each of the other server machines.
+The following instructions describe how to edit environment.conf when the Caplin Platform Deployment Framework is deployed to a single server machine.
+In a multi-server deployment, it is usually sufficient to edit and save the file on one server machine and then copy it to the Deployment Framework on each of the other server machines.

-- Check the Java environment settings: - JAVA_HOME
+- Check the Java environment settings: - JAVA HOME

-The Deployment Framework's configuration attempts to use the environment variable JAVA_HOME.
-If your server machine has an installed Java Development Kit (JDK), JAVA_HOME should be defined.
-Check that JAVA_HOME points to the correct JDK.
+The Deployment Framework's configuration attempts to use the environment variable JAVA\HOME.
+If your server machine has an installed Java Development Kit (JDK), JAVA\HOME should be defined.

+Check that JAVA\HOME points to the correct JDK.